SAP/openui5-docs/docs/sap.ui.model.type.String_91f31c2.md

 The `String` data type represents a string.

-The source value \(value given in the model\) must be given as a number and is transformed into the type of the bound control property:
+The source value \(value given in the model\) must be given as a string and is transformed into the type of the bound control property:

 -    `string`: No transformation needed
 -    `integer`/`float`: String is parsed accordingly
--   `boolean`: "true" or "X" are interpreted as true, false, and " " as false
+-   `boolean`: "true" or "X" are interpreted as true, "false" or " " as false

 The `string` type does not have any format options.